prettiest trees to plant

 There are many reasons to get some fruit trees planted in your yard.
 Not only do they offer excellent shade, but some of them also produce delicious fruits!

-Plum and cherry trees are rich in polyphenols and can be preserved in many ways for year round use.
+Plum and cherry trees are rich in polyphenols and can be preserved in many ways for year-round use.

 The Permaculture Approach to Planting Trees

-With permaculture in mind, trees are best known for their fruit.
+With permaculture design in mind, trees are best known for their fruit.
 Similarly, they add nutrients to the soil, mitigate climate change, reduce air pollution, and work well as windbreaks and barriers.

 Gardeners who embrace permaculture focus on perennials—trees and shrubs.
 Fruit-bearing plants are some of the best choices for your backyard orchard.
 Hence, they provide a sustainable food source while improving soil quality and supporting local wildlife (especially pollinators).